 Because of the short-term increase, consistency is key with resistance training and testosterone levels.
-Which is likely why “regular exercise” has been linked with increased testosterone overall.
+That’s likely why “regular exercise” has been linked with increased testosterone overal.l

 #2) Stress.
 Cortisol is a hormone that is promoted by stress and reduces free testosterone levels (in addition to signaling for your body to store fat).

-The more stressed out you are, the lower your testosterone will be.
+The more stressed out we are, the lower our testosterone will be.
 What’s a cure?
 Being mindful.

 #3) Overtraining.
 There can be too much of a good thing.
 Studies have found that both professional basketball and soccer players drop their testosterone levels by the end of a season.

 Tons of activity in a short amount of time gives no time to repair and heal.
 The same phenomenon has been found in ultra-marathoners.[]That study on ultra-marathoners is right here.[.
 Make sure you get plenty of sleep and schedule rest days.

 #4) Eat red meat.
 Red meat is a great source of the amino acid carnitine, which has been linked to improved fertility.
 Plus, it’s a good source of zinc, which has also been shown to help regulate testosterone.